 Writer / Editor / Mentor

-KYLE DARGAN is the author of four collections of poetry, Honest Engine (2015), Logorrhea Dementia (2010), Bouquet of Hungers (2007) and The Listening (2003)--all published by the University of Georgia Press.
+KYLE DARGAN is the author of the poetry collection Anagnorisis (TriQuarterly/Northwestern UP, 2018), which was awarded the 2019 Lenore Marshall Poetry Prize and longlisted for the 2019 Pulitzer Prize in poetry.
+His four previous collections, Honest Engine (2015), Logorrhea Dementia (2010), Bouquet of Hungers (2007) and The Listening (2003)--were all published by the University of Georgia Press.
 For his work, he has received the Cave Canem Poetry Prize, the Hurston/Wright Legacy Award, and grants from the D.C.
 Commission on the Arts and Humanities.
 His books have also been finalists for the Kingsley Tufts Poetry Award and the Eric Hoffer Awards Grand Prize.
 Dargan has partnered with the President's Committee on the Arts and Humanities to produce poetry programming at the White House and Library of Congress.
-He's worked with and supports a number of youth writing organizations, such as 826DC, Writopia Lab and the Young Writers Workshop.
-He is currently an Associate Professor of literature and director of creative writing at American University, as well as the founder and editor of POST NO ILLS magazine.
+He's worked with and supports a number of youth writing organizations, such as 826DC, Writopia Lab, Young Writers Workshop and the Dodge Poetry high schools program.
+He is currently an Associate Professor of literature and Asst.
+Director of creative writing at American University, as well as the founder and editor of POST NO ILLS magazine.
+He also works as a Managing Editor for Janelle Monae's creative company, Wondaland.
 Originally from Newark, New Jersey, Dargan is a graduate of Saint Benedict's Prep, The University of Virginia and Indiana University.